Contact

-The IEP (Individualized Educational Program) process, along with many Special Education services your child may receive can be VERY overwhelming to any parent.
-With that in mind, we have included some information for you on Adapted Physical Education and the rights you have as Adapted Physical Education is a federally mandated Special Education service.
+The IEP (Individualized Educational Program) process, along with many Special Education services your child may receive can be VERY overwhelming.
+With that in mind, we have included some information below for you on Adapted Physical Education and the rights you have as Adapted Physical Education is a federally mandated Special Education service.

 “What is Adapted Physical Education?”